 Now, most of the world has started using streaming "services" like Spotify and others, and now people don’t even have to bother to download songs any more.
 In fact, as it turns out, they don’t even have to bother to choose the songs they listen to any more.
 They just pay their $9.99 monthly fee to the song-mongers and then listen to whatever someone picks for them… (sounds a lot like broadcast radio to me.
 At least that was free)

-Any way you look at it, the ALBUM is dead ...
+Any way I look at it, it seems that the ALBUM is dead ...

 STREAMiNG The Innovative "Music Delivery System”

 That is what Spotify is.
-It sprang from the criminally fertile minds of the Music Industry marketing people as a result of the failure of their “COPY PROTECTION” schemes that they tried to implement when music first went digital and they discovered you could effectively CLONE their products and prevent them from stealing the very Profits that THEY had been stealing from Musicians since the invention of recording by way of their convoluted Record Deals.
+It sprang from the criminally fertile minds of the Music Industry marketing people as a result of the failure of the convoluted “COPY PROTECTION” schemes that they tried to implement when music first went digital and they discovered you could effectively CLONE their products and prevent them from stealing the very Profits that THEY had been stealing from Musicians since the invention of recording by way of their convoluted Record Deals.

 Spotify, Apple and Amazon (and others) represent the modern day equivalent of the elusive, “Record Deal”.
 That golden Pot at the End of the Rainbow that bands sold their souls for.
-They are the latest way that the music industry has managed to convince unsuspecting creative people to be grateful for the opportunity to be robbed. ( Same as it ever was …)
+These streaming services are the latest way that the music industry has managed to convince unsuspecting creative people to be grateful for the opportunity to be robbed. ( Same as it ever was …)